 The next level of fin system customization comes with adding a pair of side fin boxes that fit different types of removable fins.
 This lets you set the board up with many different combinations of center and side fin length, each of which has advantages in different conditions.
-You can make a board faster by using a single long center fin, adapt it for shallow water by using three short fins or loosen it up for fast turning by running it with only two short side fins.
+You can make a board faster by using a single long center fin to track straighter, adapt it for shallow water by using three short fins or loosen it up for fast turning by running it with only two short side fins.
 Being able to choose from different fin sizes, shapes, and flex patterns in a configurable fin system gives you the ability to tune the performance of your board to meet your needs for different paddling sessions.

-A rider planning to tackle surf or whitewater will want a lot of traction from their deck pad.
+A paddler planning to tackle surf or whitewater will want a lot of traction from their deck pad.
 A diamond or square grid pattern with deep grooves gives the most traction for rivers and choppy water and is an important feature for users that prioritize performance over casual use.
 A removable grip on the carry handle, another upgraded feature found on relatively few boards, lets you remove an obstacle to more involved paddling when a protruding grip in the center of the board would get in the way of your footwork.